 History of DLA Energy

 The Defense Logistics Agency is America’s combat logistics support agency responsible for sourcing and providing nearly every consumable item used by our military forces worldwide.
-DLA Energy is a DLA major subordinate command responsible for providing the Department of Defense and other government agencies with comprehensive energy solutions in the most effective and efficient manner possible.
+DLA Energy is a DLA major subordinate command responsible for enabling mission readiness by providing globally resilient energy solutions to the Warfighter and Whole of Government.

 DLA Energy’s roots date back to World War II.
 Originally, the organization was an entity of the Department of Interior as the Army-Navy Petroleum Board with the mission of administering critical petroleum requirements during the war.
 In 1945, the organization was transferred to the War Department and became the Joint Army-Navy Purchasing Agency.